stanrc85/Discorss/README.md

 This Python script monitors Git Release RSS feeds and sends notifications to a Discord webhook when new updates are published.
 It uses a configuration file for easy management of RSS URLs and the Discord webhook URL.

+Currently works with GitHub and Gitea release RSS feeds.
+Go to the repository 'releases' page and then add '.atom' to the URL to view the RSS feed.
+Use that URL in the 'config.ini'.

 ## Features

 * **RSS Feed Monitoring:** Checks multiple RSS feeds at a specified interval.